jes/seasonal-css/README.md

 ## Why?

-One morning recently, while looking out of my window at the autumnal leaves on the trees, I thought to myself "my, what beautiful colours, I wish I could have these on my website".
+One morning, while looking out of my window at the autumnal leaves on the trees, I thought to myself "my, what beautiful colours, I wish I could have these on my website".
 The idea fermented for a little while and I eventually realised that it would be possible for the colours of the website to change to match the colours of the seasons.